 Theme: Writers, Readers, and Co-Conspirators: How Story Shapes Us

-Check back for online registration.
-Registration forms will be available in the narthex and at the Retreat Table on August 12-26 through September 16.
+Register Online or Registration forms are available in the narthex and at the Retreat Table.

 Our retreat theme is Writers, Readers, and Co- Conspirators: How Story Shapes Us.
 Melissa writes “God is telling a story and you are part of it.
 The Bible is part of it, too, but many people feel so distanced from the Bible’s origins that it seems difficult to apply its words to the reality we live.
 On the other hand, many of us have other stories, from Middle Earth to Star Wars that seem more relevant, that offer inspiration and connection to a world that matters to us.
 The idea behind this retreat is that we can learn from those other stories, other ways of being, to help us connect our story with God’s story.
 We can find ourselves in stories that shape us, and which we, in a sense, shape as we apply the insights we have received from one story to another, one world to another.”

 About the Leader

 Melissa is no stranger to Second.
 As a longtime member of SPC she has participated in our worship, our ministry, our adult education programs, and led our Women’s Retreat.
 While in Nashville, worked in product development for The Upper Room and wrote for and edited Alive Now.
 Melissa is a graduate of Columbia Theological Seminary and noted author of Embodied Light: Advent Reflections on the Incarnation.
 She currently serves as minister of Wesminster Presbyterian Church in Xenia, Ohio.